Tropicana Atlantic City: Online gaming

 In 2006, the Unlawful Internet Gambling Enforcement Act (UIGEA) passed.
 The UIGEA drastically limited the ways that online gaming organizations are legally allowed to accept money.
 This has stunted the growth of legal, tax-paying cyber gambling businesses.
 Although since 2013, Tropicana Casino & Resort of Atlantic City teamed up with Governor Chris Christie and Virgin Group, backed by Sir Richard Branson, to take on the online gambling laws.
 Together, the team was able to legalize cyber gambling within the state of New Jersey.
 The law instates a 15% Internet gambling tax.
 New Jersey Senator Ray Lesniak said, "For our casinos and racetracks, it may be the difference between life and death.
 Both are dying industries."

 Dining

 Tropicana Atlantic City has over 30 restaurants and eateries.

-Entertainment and the Tropicana Showroom
+Entertainment and the Tropicana North Tower Showroom

-Tropicana is home to a 2,000-seat showroom which hosts shows as well as an IMAX Theatre.
+Tropicana is home to a 2,014-seat showroom which hosts shows as well as an IMAX Theatre.
 In Spring of 2015, they added a free Multimedia Light and Sound Show on its boardwalk facade.
 Boxing matches are held at the casino.
 Various other shows and events are also held at Tropicana Atlantic City.
 See also a list of New Jersey music venues by capacity.

 Hotel Towers

-There are six hotel towers in Tropicana Atlantic City:
+There are seven hotel towers in Tropicana Atlantic City: